PastoriVasara/ButtonPressFront/README.md

 ## Challenges

 One of the biggest challenging firstly was organizing the code.
 I had such a flow state that i accidentally coded everything into a single file so it took some time refactoring the whole codebase.
+Getting the SSL certificate working on the server was a one huge issue aswell, but scouring the web long enough fixed the issue finally!

+## Improvements
+Currently the mobile view for the site is abysmal so the next leap would be figuring out how to make mobile friendly web applications